rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/index.rst

-Building LAN-Connected Device Types
+Building LAN-connected Device Types
 ===================================

-LAN connected devices communicate with the SmartThings hub over the LAN.
+LAN-connected devices communicate with the SmartThings hub over the LAN.
 An example of such a device is the Sonos system.

 When developing a device handler for a LAN device, you must create a service manager SmartApp that will handle discovery of devices on the LAN, in some cases communicate with the device, and react to any